Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Potato Game.md

 Each farmer has one field in which they can plant potatoes in.
 They each start with £4000 in cold hard cash (monopoly money).
 The game will last three months, in each of which some potatoes will die.
-Each child will start with 15 small potatoes.
+Each child will start with 20 small potatoes.
 Explain the potatoes are worth £1000 each when sold (they are very special potatoes).

+Players can opt for genetically modified disease-resistant potatoes.
 There are a series of "resistant" flags which will denote who has planted resistant potatoes.
 It costs £2000 for resistant and £1000 for standard.
 Explain that both varieties are the same except the resistant potatoes have a chance to not get sick.
 Players can then opt to spray pesticides or not spray, spraying will reduce their potato loss if disease hits.
-It costs £500 to spray.
+It costs £1000 to spray.
-Players can also opt for fertilisers, which will give them an extra potato each round and immunity to poor soil conditions.
-This costs £1000.
+Players can also opt for fertilisers, giving them an extra potato each round and immunity to poor soil conditions.
+This costs £1500.

 The catch - some people prefer organic potatoes, and will pay more for them if you let them grow without using any of the above!
 Each potato at the end of the game is worth £100 less for each of the above used - discuss at the end of the game why people think so and what the overall impact of each strategy is.